 Texas' abortion law is back in court

-A federal judge is considering arguments Friday on the Justice Department's emergency request to block Texas' controversial new abortion law.
+A federal judge is weighing arguments on the Justice Department's emergency request to block Texas' controversial new abortion law.

-Department attorneys and lawyers for the state of Texas are making their case at a virtual hearing before Judge Robert Pitman of the U.S. District Court for the Western District of Texas.
-At stake is the ability of women in the country's second largest state to pursue abortions after about six weeks of pregnancy, a time when many people don't realize they're pregnant.
+Department attorneys and lawyers for the state of Texas made their cases on Friday at a virtual hearing before Judge Robert Pitman of the U.S. District Court for the Western District of Texas.
+At stake is the ability of women in the country's second-largest state to get an abortion after about six weeks of pregnancy, a time before which many people don't realize they're pregnant.

 "The state resorted to an unprecedented scheme of vigilante justice that was designed to scare abortion providers," argued Brian Netter, a lawyer for the Justice Department.
 "So far, it's working.
 Women have been left desperate, forced under sometimes harrowing circumstances to get out of Texas, if they even can."